phil85/benchmark-instances-for-qkp/README.md

 line m+3: B_1 B_2 ...
 * B_1, B_2, ...: budgets

-Here is an example of a file that describes a graph with 5 nodes, 15 edges.
+Here is an example of a file that describes a graph with 5 nodes and 15 edges.
 The last line lists two budgets (25 and 75).
+Note that this graph contains self-loops (singleton utilities u_ii > 0).

 ```
 5 15 int